 As our quotation options range from detailed and accurate quotations through to high level indicators of cost, the level of information we need to complete your quotation will vary.

 Before you apply by post or email, please view our online checklist to ensure you have all the required information to apply.
 If you already have generation at your site, check your total capacity (including new and existing generation).
 Please review our fully completed G99 application form before applying.

 If your installation is greater than 150kW and you are unable to complete part four of the G99 standard application form when you apply, please note we will require part four to be completed post acceptance and prior to energisation.

 If you want to progress with your quotation, you will need to complete and return the acceptance form (sent with the quotation) and pay.
 We will then contact you to discuss the next steps including: legal consents, road closure lead times and further network checks.
-For more information read our post acceptance guidance notes which summarises the information you may need to provide for your project and what you can expect following acceptance.
+For more information read our Business Connections Post Acceptance Pack which summarises the information you may need to provide for your project and what you can expect following acceptance.

 You will need to check if your connection requires legal consents and make sure that you have these in place, before work starts on site.
 Legal consents generally take a minimum of 12 weeks to complete and can be prolonged depending upon the grantor.
 We are unable to energise your connection until full consents are granted.
 For further information please see our legal consents information and process flow charts.

 We will endeavour to project manage the construction work to deliver the project in line with your preferred connection date.
 If necessary we will liaise with the Highways Authority and relevant landowners, to ensure that we can carry out the work as quickly as possible for you.
 To set up your supply, you need to choose an electricity supplier who will then install your meter and apply for a Meter Point Administration Number (MPAN).
 Following installation the new assets must be tested and commissioned.
 The process can differ between LV and HV metered connections.